jwodder/lineinfile/SPEC.md

   separately from the `line` (Pass it as the `backrefs` value?) so that a line can still be added even if the regexp doesn't match

-- Add encoding & errors options for the file functions? (and CLI?)
+- Add encoding & errors options for the file functions?

 Rules for Handling Line Endings